-- 1. previous friends chose to live together - ⇒ if had lists of friends from previous year, then fewer clusters of friends, why? - observe: friendship patterns among first, second, and third years → no difference in clusters (against expectation) - friendships develop through contact and common background, given a potential for friendship - What changes in these friendship clusters over time? - ⇒ through the year a strengthening of clusters of friends - observe this?
+- 1. previous friends chose to live together - ⇒ if had lists of friends from previous year, then fewer clusters of friends, why? - observe: friendship patterns among first, second, and third years → no difference in clusters (against expectation) - 2. friendships develop through contact and common background, given a potential for friendship observe this?

+What changes in these friendship clusters over time?

+⇒ through the year a strengthening of clusters of friends

-- 1. previous friends chose to live together - ⇒ if had lists of friends from previous year, then fewer clusters of friends, why? - observe: friendship patterns among first, second, and third years → no difference in clusters (against expectation) - 2. friendships develop through contact and common background, given a potential for friendship - What changes in these friendship clusters over time? - ⇒ through the year a strengthening of clusters of friends - observe this? yes.
+- 1. previous friends chose to live together - ⇒ if had lists of friends from previous year, then fewer clusters of friends, why? - observe: friendship patterns among first, second, and third years → no difference in clusters (against expectation) - 2. friendships develop through contact and common background, given a potential for friendship through the year a strengthening of clusters of friends observe this? yes.